rreece/rreece.github.io/outline-of-philosophy/physics.md

 -   Saunders, S. (2021).
 [Branch-counting in the Everett interpretation of quantum mechanics](https://royalsocietypublishing.org/doi/10.1098/rspa.2021.0600). [^Saunders2021]
 -   Wilhelm, I. (2022).
 [Centering the Everett interpretation](https://philpapers.org/rec/WILCTE-4). [^Wilhelm2022]
 -   Wallace, D. (2022).
 [The sky is blue, and other reasons quantum mechanics is not underdetermined by evidence](https://arxiv.org/abs/2205.00568). [^Wallace2022]
+-   Gisin, N. Del Santo, F. (2023).
+[Towards a measurement theory in QFT: "Impossible" quantum measurements are possible but not ideal](https://arxiv.org/abs/2311.13644). [^Gisin2023]

 Videos: